 By default, anybody with the URL to your Interactive API Documentation is allowed to view it.
 However, you can require that users sign in with a client ID and client secret in order to view the API documentation.
 To do this, select Require API login to see API docs and click Save.

 The client ID and client secret are part of an API3 key that is specific to each Looker user.
-Looker admins can generate an API3 key in the Edit User page, as described here.
+Looker admins can generate an API3 key in the Edit User page, as described on the Users documentation page.